|By Constantinides, Panos|

 3.2.
 Exploring the Field and Gaining Access

 To secure access to the specific institution, we had to overcome certain challenges.
 First of all, there was the challenge of identifying the appropriate institution with the appropriate characteristics on which to build our case study around because our research was not particularly targeting this specific bank from the research project's inception.
-Second, we had to gain access to relevant rich qualitative data covering at least the last 15 years, about the time that securitization was transferred to the UK.
-Before the selection of the case firm, a deeper exploration and engagement with the field was necessary.
+Second, we had to gain access to relevant rich qualitative data covering at least the last 15 years, about the time that securitization was transferred to the

 3.3.
 Data Collection and Analysis